sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ###	Search and Filter Options:
 - Easy search and filter options for finding vet clinics, pet services, and products.
-- Location-based search for nearby pet-related businesses.
+- User can easily search for availability of pets for buying, selling as well as for adoption.

 ###	Customer Care
 - Getting Feedback from the Customers: Responsible for receiving complaints, queries, and feedback from the customers.